TJHeuvel/rival-doc/Core/code-structure.md

 ### Processor Update

-`MyCharacterProcessor.OnUpdate` will call various core character update steps, as well as a `HandleCharacterControl` function where default movement behaviour is implemented.
-It is absolutely necessary that all the calls to `KinematicCharacterUtilities.(...)` done here happen in that exact order.
-Otherwise, you may start seeing bugs.
+`MyCharacterProcessor.OnUpdate` will call various core character update steps, as well as a `HandleCharacterControl` function where default velocity & rotation control behaviour is implemented.
+It is absolutely necessary that all the calls to `KinematicCharacterUtilities.(...)` done here happen in that exact order, even though some of them are optional and can be removed (the comments will tell you which ones).
 However, you are free to add additional calls to your own functions before, after, or in-between these.
 See [Utilities](utilities) for an in-depth description of these calls.

 ### Processor Callbacks